-Sometimes I am surprised at how little business people in South Africa know about tenders and the tender process.
-Simple things like terminology and general tender information seem difficult to comprehend, not to mention the standard bidding documents and tender pricing.
+Sometimes I am surprised at how little business people in South Africa know about Tenders and the Tender Process.
+Simple things like terminology and general tender information are difficult for people to comprehend not to mention the Standard Bidding Documents and Tender Pricing.

-Unbelievably there are still entrepreneurs that think to respond to tenders is an actual business itself?
-You will find that these entrepreneurs respond to all the tenders that are on offer by a specific Government Department or municipality.
-I am not sure if it`s successful in rural areas but my experience in the big metropolitan areas is that the procurement department`s employees just have a good laugh when they find tender responses like these - and then they disqualify ALL the tenders from this entrepreneur.
+Unbelievably there are still Entrepreneurs that thinks to respond to tenders are an actual business?
+You will find that these Entrepreneurs would respond to all the tenders that are on offer by a specific Government Department or Municipality.
+I am not sure if it works in rural areas but my experience in the big Metropolitan Areas is that the Procurement department’s employees just have a good laugh when they found tender responses like these and then they disqualify ALL the tenders from this Entrepreneur.
 This is a typical example of a tenderpreneur.

 If you want to tender you must have a running business or at least be a start-up business.
 Do not respond to a tender if you do not operate as a business.
 You are going to find that you will not be awarded the tender that you have responded to.

-Entrepreneurs also struggle to find the latest tenders that are on offer.
-We regularly get people enquiring about actual tenders that are currently available.
-How2Tender.com does not render such a service, instead they offer valuable advice via their How To Tender Manual and workshops.
-It is only websites such as sa-tenders.co.za that render such a service.
-But then again, some entrepreneurs lack the knowledge to know this.
+Entrepreneurs also struggle to find the latest Tenders that are on offer.
+We regularly get people on our website that enquires about actual tenders that are currently available.
+We at How2Tender.com do not render such a service.
+It is only websites such as sa-tenders.co.za and alike that renders such a service.
+But then again, the Entrepreneurs lack the knowledge to know this.

-If you as an entrepreneur have attended one of their workshops you will have all the knowledge you need to respond to a tender correctly and accurately.
-The hope is that you are equipped with all the knowledge you will need to respond to tenders successfully.
-Unfortunately success is never guaranteed.
+If you as the Entrepreneur have attended one of our workshops you will have all the knowledge you need to respond to a tender correctly and accurately.
+The hope is that you are equipped with all the knowledge you will need to respond to Tenders successfully.
+Unfortunately we cannot guarantee success.